St. Paul preps for big test at Calvert

 “Coach Fox always does a great job with his kids, he’s someone I have a lot of respect for,” Livengood said.
 “He does a great job with his program.
 Talent-wise, I think he feels pretty good about the kids that he has.

 “From watching them on film and seeing them live against Hopewell-Loudon (21-12 win on Aug.
 25), they have some really nice skilled kids, a very accurate passer and decent size on the offensive line,” he added.
 “On the defensive line, they’ve kind of gotten away from the size aspect and gone more with quickness.
-But they’ve got kids that can run everywhere, this is a pretty athletic team that is obviously well-coached in what they do.”
+But they’ve got kids that can run everywhere, and this is a pretty athletic team that is obviously well-coached in what they do.”

 Last year’s matchup between the Senecas and Flyers had a little bit of everything — producing one of the more entertaining games in the series.